 There are also loads of other formats popping up all the time.

-Most of all, improv can be anything.
+Improv can be anything you want.
 There are no set styles or formats for improvising, it’s a highly experimental and rapidly changing art form.